 There have been some reports of this machine rocking slightly if the load is imbalanced (a heavy towel with a t-shirt for example), so care needs to be taken when loading this one.

 If a 7KG capacity machine is big enough for your needs, it's hard to find a better washer / dryer combo for the money.

 Got a family of four or five?
-Looking for something that can wash and dry all your clothes quickly and easily?
+Looking for something with a bit more space and capacity?

 And not only is this washer and dryer economically priced - it also has some great features, too.

 The stand out is "Push, wash and dry" - one programme that makes it dead simple to wash and dry your clothes quickly.

 It's also got an "A" rating for energy-efficiency - which is great for it's size and the fast 1600 rpm spin speed.